 Living Learning Communities

-What is a Living Learning Community?
+What is a Living Learning Community (LLC)?

 All students, regardless of major, identity, or background, are strongly encouraged to apply for a Living Learning Community.
-All you need is your passion to make living in your community a successful and enjoyable experience!
+All you need is your passion to make your community a successful and enjoyable experience!